DataDog/hiring-engineers/answers.md

 **Bonus Question** What is the difference between a Service and a Resource?

 A Service is a higher-level entity that can be traced, such as a web resource or a database.
 A Service may have several Resources.
 For example, a web application is a Service, and the various http endpoints that it supports are among its Resources.
 I deployed the given Flask app, which is a Service.
 Each HTTP route that it defines is a Resource.
+For the official definitions of Service and Resource, see the offical docs here: https://docs.datadoghq.com/tracing/visualization/

 ## Final Question